brandur/sorg/content/nanoglyphs-drafts/024-new-horizons.md

 ## Pop v. funk (#pop-v-funk)

-A correction from last week: in a [writeup on Japanese city pop](/nanoglyphs/023-enhancement#japanese-city-pop), I incorrectly linked [this video](https://www.youtube.com/watch?v=qXC4AyjRikg&t=3246s) as a city pop example, but it's actually a distinct genre called "future funk":
+A correction from last week: in a [writeup on Japanese city pop](/nanoglyphs/023-enhancement#japanese-city-pop), I wrongly linked [this video](https://www.youtube.com/watch?v=qXC4AyjRikg&t=3246s) as an example of city pop.
+It's actually a distinct genre called "future funk":

 > Electroswing is to "swing from the 1920s" as future funk is to citypop.
 I love both genres but they're very different!
 There is also a modern citypop revival, with artists like [Junk Fujiyama](https://soundcloud.com/oases-ong/junk-fujiyama), producing straight citypop records in 2021.